 The results of teaching efforts can be difficult to quantify, so we look for actual examples of teachers engaging in the important work of engaging, educating, and inspiring students while fostering civil discourse and critical thinking.

-JMC believes that work in the classroom and with students is critically important for America’s future.
+JMC believes that excellent teaching is critically important for America’s future.
 Our self-governing nation is dependent upon an informed and engaged citizenry if we are to preserve our constitutional democracy.

-Knowledge of America’s institutional structures is only the beginning of civic learning.
-We believe every generation of citizens needs to be introduced to the the history and ideas behind the American founding and how to make connections to contemporary issues, and it is extraordinary teaching that makes the principles behind our founding live issues for students today.
+But knowledge of America’s institutional structures is only the beginning of civic learning.
+We believe every generation of citizens needs to be introduced to the history and ideas behind the American founding and how to make connections to contemporary issues, and it is extraordinary teaching that makes the principles behind our founding live issues for students today.

 The inaugural K-12 civics award went to Mr. Enrico Pucci, an inspiring teacher who teaches 8th grade American History, Civic Engagement, and Speech at Manatee School for the Arts in Palmetto, Florida.
 Mr. Pucci describes his creative and strategic teaching process of combating growing division and disillusion by coalescing around the Constitution’s powerful phrase “to form a more perfect Union.”